rapidsai/deployment/source/guides/azure/infiniband.md

 will be shuffled before a partition-wise merge.
 This will require a lot of communication among the GPUs, so network performance will be very important.

-Below we are running for devices 0..7, you will want to adjust that for the number of devices available on your VM, the default is to run on GPU 0 only.
+Below we are running for devices 0 through 7 (inclusive), you will want to adjust that for the number of devices available on your VM, the default is to run on GPU 0 only.
 Additionally, `--chunk-size 100_000_000` is a safe value for 32GB GPUs, you may adjust that proportional to the size of the GPU you have (it scales linearly, so `50_000_000` should be good for 16GB or `150_000_000` for 48GB).